yWorks/yfiles-for-html-demos/demos/style/cssstyling/README.md

 This demo shows how to style the built-in templates and UI elements of the _yFiles for HTML_ library with CSS to match your color theme.

-There is a separate CSS-stylesheet which contains the more information about this demo.
+In this example, we specify the following set of colors in a separate CSS stylesheet.
+See the sheet for guidance on how to target certain elements of the graph.

-## CSS-Styling for the following Elements
+## CSS styling customized for the following elements

 - Viewport rectangle in the Overview
 - Highlight when hovering a graph element